ameliarw/Chem-308/TDSE.md

 [home](/README.md)

 # The Time Dependent Schrodinger Equation
 Now, our wavefunction or quantum state no longer only depends on space, but also time.
-In the Time Independent Schrodinger Equation, only energy eigenstates are solutions to the time-independent Schrodinger and therefore only energy eigenstates have well defined energy.
-In the TDSE, however, all physically realizable states are solutions to the Time-Dependent Schrodinger equation.
+In the time independent Schrodinger equation, only energy eigenstates are solutions to the time-independent Schrodinger and therefore only energy eigenstates have well defined energy.
+In the TDSE, however, all physically realizable states are solutions to the time-dependent Schrodinger equation.
 This means that all energy eigenfunctions are solutions but not all solutions are energy eigenfunctions.
 Energy eigenfunctions have useful properties, but are not the only solutions to the TDSE.

 The time evolution of energy eigenstates is simple for the TDSE, but the time evolution of other solutions are not simple.